 High-yielding canola uses a lot of moisture in the first two to three feet of topsoil.
 In years when moisture is not replenished, canola seeded after high-yielding canola (or even after wheat) will have lower yield potential.

-Alternate crops in the rotation allow different Pesticides (herbicides, insecticides or fungicides) used to protect against or reduce the amount of damage caused by weeds, pest insects or plant diseases. to be used and thus can provide better overall weed control in the long term.
-Rotating crops and Pesticides (herbicides, insecticides or fungicides) used to protect against or reduce the amount of damage caused by weeds, pest insects or plant diseases. also helps to rotate herbicide groups and thus reduce the build-up of herbicide-resistant weeds.
+Alternate crops in the rotation allow different herbicides to be used and thus can provide better overall weed control in the long term.
+Rotating crops and herbicides also helps to rotate herbicide groups and thus reduce the build-up of herbicide-resistant weeds.

 Canola volunteers and other weeds not controlled easily in canola will become worse in a tight rotation.
 These weeds in particular will require a concerted effort to ensure effective control in rotation crops.
 Tight canola rotations couple with a limited spectrum of herbicide groups that dominate most canola acres, means increased likelihood of finding resistant biotypes and allowing them this group to increase in number within the field.